Grisons: History

 In 1798, the lands of the canton of the Grisons became part of the Helvetic Republic as the canton of Raetia except Valtellina, which was separated in 1797 for joining the Cisalpine Republic.
 It was later part of the Empire of Austria in 1814 before joining the Kingdom of Italy in 1859.
-With the Act of Mediation the "perpetual ally" of Switzerland became a canton in 1803.
+With the Act of Mediation in 1803, Grisons became a canton of its historic "perpetual ally," Switzerland.
 The constitution of the canton dates from 1892.
 In the following century, there have been about 30 changes made to the constitution.

 The arms of the three original leagues were combined into the modern cantonal coat of arms in 1933.